-- 49. When a practitioner has safeguarding concerns about a person who works with children, (which can include a party to proceedings, a colleague, volunteer or another professional) they must consider a referral to the local authority with a recommendation to involve the Local Authority Designated Officer (LADO).
+- 51. When a practitioner has safeguarding concerns about a person who works with children, (which can include a party to proceedings, a colleague, volunteer or another professional) they must consider a referral to the local authority CSC with a recommendation to involve the Local Authority Designated Officer (LADO).
 They must stipulate that the referral includes a referral to the LADO, setting out what type of behaviour has been identified that is harming or represents a risk of harm to the child(ren) about whom they work or know.
 Information must not be shared about these concerns with any party outside of Cafcass except the LADO or the police if there is an immediate risk of harm or injury to a child or other adult.
-The LADO will make any decisions at the initial meeting, if the decision is to make further enquiries, about what information can be shared and with whom. - 50.
-Practitioners must not attend LADO meetings as this is an internal local authority meeting.
-The local authority is responsible for the decisions made in response to the concerns shared.
-The referral and any subsequent information sought must be sufficient to enable the LADO to make decisions. - 51.
-Situational case supervision must be sought from a manager prior to making a referral to the local authority that includes a recommendation to inform the LADO and the manager must read and approve the referral before it is submitted.
+The LADO will make any decisions at the initial meeting, if the decision is to make further enquiries, about what information can be shared and with whom. - 52.
+Practitioners must not attend LADO meetings as this is an internal local authority meeting who is responsible for the decisions made in response to the concerns shared.
+The referral and any subsequent information sought must be sufficient to enable the LADO to make decisions. - 53.
+Situational case supervision must be sought from a manager prior to making a referral to CSC that includes a recommendation to inform the LADO and the manager must read and approve the referral before it is submitted.
 A record of the rationale must be made on the child's record regarding any such referral.
-The individual concerned must be informed of the referral prior to making the referral.
-The practitioner must follow up the outcome of the referral made to the local authority and the court must also be made aware.